raduanastase/Front-end-Developer-Interview-Questions/README.md

   * Transfer-Encoding
   * ETag
   * X-Frame-Options
-* !!!
-What are HTTP methods?
+* What are HTTP methods?
 List all HTTP methods that you know, and explain them.
+    * _GET - The GET method is used to retrieve information from the given server using a given URI.
+Requests using GET should only retrieve data and should have no other effect on the data._
+    * _HEAD - Same as GET, but transfers the status line and header section only._
+    * _POST - A POST request is used to send data to the server, for example, customer information, file upload, etc. using HTML forms._
+    * _PUT - Replaces all current representations of the target resource with the uploaded content._
+    * _DELETE - Removes all current representations of the target resource given by a URI._
+    * _CONNECT - Establishes a tunnel to the server identified by a given URI._
+    * _OPTIONS - Describes the communication options for the target resource._
+    * _TRACE - Performs a message loop-back test along the path to the target resource._

 #### Coding Questions: